Wyndegarde/UFC-Scraper/README.md

 Still a work in progress.

+As of 07/05/2021

-As of 07/05/2021: historical data scraped (minor fixes/adjustments still to be made).
+Completed:        Historical data scraped (minor fixes/adjustments still to be made).
 Scraped data has been cleaned.

 Current task:     Creating a linear regression for several stats to fill in missing values.